Grace Frank, the grandmother of Chantel Moore, doesn’t hide her feelings about the police investigation into her death.

-Moore, a young mother from Tla-o-qui-aht First Nation, British Colombia, moved to Edmundston New Brunswick to be closer to her family,
+Moore, a young mother from Tla-o-qui-aht First Nation in British Colombia, moved to Edmundston New Brunswick to be closer to her family,

 On June 4, 2020, a call was put into the Edmunston Police Service to go and check on her.

 It was during this wellness check that Moore was fatally shot.